Elizabeth9-77/Scales-Tails-V2/README.md

 6. Change the current working directory to the location you want the cloned directory to be made.
 7. Type `git clone` and paste in the copied URL from step 4.
 8. Press '**Enter**' for the local clone to be created.
-9. Using the ``pip3 install -r requirements.txt`` command, the dependencies and libraries needed for FreeFido will be installed.
+9. Using the ``pip3 install -r requirements.txt`` command, the dependencies and libraries needed for Scales & Tails will be installed.
 10. Set up your **env.py** file and from the above steps for Cloudinary and ElephantSQL, gather the Cloudinary API key and the Elephant SQL url for additon to your code.
 11. Ensure that your **env.py** file is placed in your **.gitignore** file and follow the remaining steps in the above Django Project Setup section before pushing your code to GitHub.